-Social distancing and hand sanitizing have become requisite practices as we pass a year into the pandemic.
-It’s important to stay safe and clean, but our health is our first defense against any malady.
+Social distancing and hand sanitizing are essential practices during a pandemic.
+It’s important to stay safe and clean, but our health is our first defense against any illness.

-While you might not be able to go to the gym, you can still find countless ways to stay in shape.
+Fortunately, technology is here to help us stay on top of our health.
 Fitness trackers are great tools to remind us to move around, eat and even sleep properly.
 Tap or click here for 10 Fitbit tips and tricks you may not know about.

 Staying active during the day is important, but you also need rest.
-Your sleep habits have an impact on your immune system, which is important during these difficult times.
+Sleep habits have an impact on your immune system, which is important during these difficult times.
 That’s why we’ve put together this list of 10 tips to help you get a good night’s sleep.

 1. Consider your sleep schedule